thejpster/website/content/blog/blog-2025-03-22/index.md

 **A.** If you have the space, you should get a Visualize C3000-series because they're 64-bit and the case is snazzy.
 If you have more space, you could also get a J-series, which have two CPUs and are twice as wide.

+**Q.** Where can I get an EVC to VGA adapter?

+**A.** I don't know - I looked online but there aren't many.
+I suggest you make sure that if you do get an EVC connector on your machine, you ask the vendor to include an EVC to VGA dongle.

 **Q.** Are you OK?

 **A.** Well I'm broke.
-But I do own two PA-RISC workstations though.
+But I do own two working PA-RISC workstations though.